One More Light World Tour: Opening acts

-Setlist
+The planned supports for the cancelled North American leg were Machine Gun Kelly (main support), One Ok Rock (Mansfield, Camden, Bristow, Uncasville, Chiba), Wu-Tang Clan (New York), and Snoop Dogg (Seattle, Vancouver, Fresno, San Jose, Chula Vista, Los Angeles).

+Set list

-The following setlists were obtained from the concert of May 11, 2017, held at the Estadio Nacional de Lima in Lima, Peru, and the concert of July 3, 2017, held at The O2 Arena in London, England.
+The following set list was obtained from the concert of July 3, 2017, held at The O2 Arena in London, England.
 It is not intended to represent all concerts for the duration of the tour.